BlockyDotJar/ApuJar-Website/docs/bot-commands/owner-commands.md

         * Message sender is not an owner
         * No username specified
         * Username doesn't match with regex `^(?!_)\w+$`
-        * User not found by Twitch api
+        * User not found by Twitch API
         * User already promoted

-??? info "deladmin"
+??? info "deleteadmin"
     ```yaml
-    Alias: deleteadmin
+    Alias: deladmin
     ```

     Demotes a bot admin.